 Cannon Valley Trail

 The paved Cannon Valley Trail from Cannon Falls to Red Wing follows an old Chicago Great Western railroad route and hugs the Cannon River.
 The trail is bordered by cliffs and lined with wildflowers, often under the canopy of lush trees.
 The trail is open year-round for non-motorized use and groomed for cross-country skiing in the winter.
 It also has several interpretive sites as well as rest stops with benches, water and toilets.
 Trail users need to purchase a wheel pass.
+Read about a bike trip on the Cannon Valley Trail.

 Read more here: